View On-Campus MS Program

-You need TWO reference letters with a maximum of FOUR.
+You need THREE reference letters.
 Please see the SLP application for specific details as to what the references should address in their letters.
 It is typical that references are written by former professors, undergraduate advisors, employers, or occupational therapists.

 The essays are one measure of the application and gives the applicant an opportunity to highlight his or her special abilities, skills, talents, and experiences.
 The answers should reflect genuine impressions about you as an individual and future professional.
 This is a very important component of the application and should be taken seriously by the applicant.

 If your undergraduate degree is in a field other than Communication Sciences & Disorders, you MUST have at least 21 credit hours of required undergraduate courses.
 The specific courses are defined on our website under Admission Information - Prerequisites.

 Email the course description or syllabus for any course that is not taken at ECU to the Department of Communication Sciences and Disorders Master's Program Director for advice at

 We may accept up to 9 semester hours of graduate transfer credit from another institution(s).
 Requests for such transfer credit must be made at time of admission.
 The course syllabus and official transcripts from the transferring institution must accompany the request.
 The course(s) to be transferred must be in the content area of the courses required in our department.
 Our instructors will determine if the course content warrants approval of the transfer credit.